UBCMint/pybullet-RL-walking-model/README.md

 Determines whether real time distance and angle calculation between the robot and the box should be done.
 Set to True after a box is spawned.
 ### last_box_id
 Keeps track of the current goal box that is present.
+### last_box_position
+Keeps track of the last box position in order to detect collision when the current x or y position are different from that last position.
 ### prismatic_joints
 Indices of the prismatic joints for each leg
 ### rotational_joints